zxdavb/evohome-async/README.md

  - Exceptions change similar to the above

 Other minor changes:
- - raises parochial exceptions when appropriate (e.g. **AuthenticationError**)
+ - raises parochial exceptions when appropriate (e.g. **AuthenticationFailed**)
  - some methods have been renamed (invoking the old name will advise the new name)
  - `Hotwater.zoneId` is deprecated
  - `ZoneBase.zone_type` is deprecated